-By assigning textures and materials to objects (as well as creating photometric lights), it is very easy to customize your projects down to every detail—from color, lighting, and other attributes—in order to achieve your precise creative vision.
+By assigning textures and materials to objects (as well as creating photometric lights), it is very easy to customize your projects down to every detail—from color, lighting, and other attributes — to achieve your precise creative vision.

 The Value of Plugins & Why Project Manager Is a Great Place to Start